๐ญ My experience as an Applied Scientist Intern at Amazon

 Published:

 This is the second post of a short series on the infinite-width limits of deep neural networks (DNNs).
-Previously, we reviewed the correspondence between neural networks and Gaussian Processes (GPs), basically finding that, as the number neurons in the hidden layers grows to infinity, the output of a random network becomes Gaussian distributed.
+Previously, we reviewed the correspondence between neural networks and Gaussian Processes (NNGP), showing that, as the number neurons in the hidden layers grows to infinity, the output of a random network becomes Gaussian distributed.

 Published: